 To maximise the VCFSE contribution, the ICB will recognise its value, incorporate its people and approaches, and invest in its services and capacity.
 VCFSE leaders and organisations will focus on developing their collaborative capability, shared leadership and building trust, workforce capacity and capability, diversifying income base and creating new partnerships and collaborations within their ‘ecosystem.’

-The agreement will build from and work with existing structures across each locality, recognising the different needs and requirements of each place and its populations in order to be successful in its aims.
+The agreement will build from and work with existing structures across each Place, recognising the different needs and requirements of each,and its populations in order to be successful in its aims.

 2. Purpose.